xkalog/hello-world/README.md

 # hello-world
-A repository for exploring GitHub abilities
+A repository for exploring GitHub abilities like new branches, commits etc.